Opinion/slowroads-handling-editor/README.md

 ![Opinion's Handling Editor for slowroads.io](header.png) Opinion's Handling Editor is a mod for slowroads.io which gives you access to a simple handling editor.
 Get more out of your vehicle by customizing it on the fly.

 Supports slowroads.io on version 1.0.1.
+Firefox is currently required.
+See [Installation guide](#installation-guide) for more details.

 ## How it works
  - You install a *userscript* in Tampermonkey or Violentmonkey (Greasemonkey not supported yet) (other similar extensions not tested).